 We’ve helped dozens of young people get placed in jobs like hotel work, which is so much better than the backbreaking work of pulling rickshaws.
 Plus, it has a future.
 But to get there, they need help with their self-presentation and much more.
 And we need relationships with people in the business community to give our trainees their first chance at these better jobs.

-Lastly, we have a program that teaches young women how to protect themselves.
+Lastly, the Empowering Girls program teaches young women how to protect themselves.
 Ayesha Noor, a 3-time gold medalist in karate, teaches karate to girls aged 8-20.
 India remains a very unsafe place for young women, and Ayesha’s first goal is to empower them with skills to defend themselves, because often no one else will.

 Her second goal is to give them self-confidence that will spread to the other areas of their lives.
 Many of the girls in Ayesha’s karate classes are also in our E3 and children’s programs.
 So while we have five branches to our work, they are connected and have one central mission – to lift up the extreme poor from every generation.

 If we weren’t there, supported by caring and generous donors, these kids, young people, disabled, and aged people would starve, wither, have no hope for the future, and in some cases just die alone.

 Do You Want to Help Lift Up the Poor from Every Generation?

 You’ve now seen a bit of what I do in India and the UK, and why I do it.
 I’m not a motivational speaker who grew up with role models and free time from which to develop my “program.”
 I grew up with nothing.
 My speaking program comes from my life and the lessons I’ve learned as I rose from destitution to a place of influence as an international speaker.

 But now you know why I continue to pour countless hours and energy into Remedia.
 Because I used to live like these people still do, and I know how hard it is to have no hope, and to barely scrape by day after day.
 I also know that I can’t do this part of my work alone.